mariusson02/fitcheck/README.md

-# FitCheck — Frontend
+# FitCheck

 A small React + TypeScript single-page app that lets you upload an image, runs client-side person segmentation (BodyPix), generates a transparent segmented preview, and extracts a color palette and score (0 to 1 - 1 being the best).
-The project is scaffolded with Vite.

 **Stack:** React, TypeScript, Vite, TensorFlow.js (BodyPix), chroma-js (palette analysis).
-Optional/experimental: Three.js (3D viewer).

 **Quick Start (development)**